abz-conf/abz-conf.github.io/.github/src/content/site/2024/Registration.md

 | Late student registration (workshops are included) | June 16, 2024 | €300 |
 | Late workshop registration only (1 day)  | June 16, 2024 | €180 |

+## What is included in the price:
+Author/Full/Student registrations include:

+* Gadgets
+* Lunches and coffee breaks
+* Welcome Reception on June 25th
+* Social City Tour with dinner on June 26th
+* Social dinner on June 27th

+Workshop registration includes:

+* Gadgets
+* Lunches and coffee breaks on June 25th
+* Welcome Reception on June 25th

+### Extra tickets
 Extra tickets for Welcome Reception on June 25th, Social City Tour with dinner on June 26th, Social dinner on June 27th can be purchased during registration.
 Add the extra tickets amount to the registration fee, and make the payment accordingly.

 The fees for the extra tickets are the followings